lausdahl/svim-dk-cal/readme.md

 In case you have added the shared calendar to your google account but cannot see it on your apple device.
 Then you might need to visit this link to enable:

 https://calendar.google.com/calendar/syncselect

+## Adding a shared calendar directly to your IPhone

+* Go to Settings
+* Passowrds and Accounts
+* Add Account
+* Other
+* Add Subscribed Calendar
+* Server add one of the urls for iCal from above e.g. https://calendar.google.com/calendar/ical/jhpu1liovjefu5mbj5ui4uj8j4%40group.calendar.google.com/public/basic.ics
+* Complete the wizard.
+No need to add username and password as the calendar is public.
+* You should now be able to see the calendar in the Calendar app